Cognition: Representationalism and anti-representationalism

-Others
+Other theories

 The modularity of mind is an approach that analyzes the cognitive system in terms of independent mental modules.
 Each module is an inborn mechanism that deals only with a specific type of information while being mostly unaware of the activities of other modules.
-Mental modules are primarily used to explain low-level cognitive processes, such as edge detection in visual perception.
+Mental modules are primarily used to explain low-level cognitive activities, such as edge detection in visual perception.
 The massive modularity hypothesis, by contrast, asserts that the mind is entirely composed of modules.
 According to this view, mental modules are also responsible for high-level cognitive processes by linking and integrating the outputs of low-level cognitive processes.

-Bayesianism applies probability theory to model cognitive processes such as learning, vision, and motor control.
-Its central idea is that representations of the environment can be more or less reliable and that the laws of probability theory describe how to integrate information and manage uncertainty.
+Bayesianism uses probability theory to model cognitive activities such as learning, vision, and motor control.
+Its central idea is that representations of the environment have degrees of uncertainty.
+It uses probability theory to deal with this uncertainty and handle incoming information.
 Bayesianism is sometimes combined with predictive models.
-According to them, the brain creates and adjusts its internal representation of the environment by predicting what is going to happen, comparing the predictions to reality, and updating the internal representation accordingly.
+According to these, the brain predicts outcomes, checks them against reality, and updates its internal model accordingly.

 Dual process theory relies on the distinction between automatic and controlled processes to analyze cognitive phenomena.
 It conceptualizes them as two systems and proposes different models of their interaction.
-According to the default-interventionist model, the automatic system generates impressions while the controlled system monitors them and intervenes if it detects problems.
+According to the default-interventionist model, the automatic system generates intuitive judgments while the controlled system monitors them and intervenes if it detects problems.
 The parallel-competitive model, by contrast, suggests that each system generates its own type of knowledge and that the outputs of the different systems compete with each other.

+Various theories of cognition are discussed in ancient Indian philosophy, often inspired by Vedic scriptures that were composed roughly between 1500 and 600 BCE.
+Many propose that the mind is divided into different faculties that deal with specific cognitive processes.
+For example, manas is often understood as the sensory mind responsible for receiving and interpreting information from the external senses, while buddhi is typically described as the intellect engaged in judgment, reasoning, and decision-making.
+Related debates address the sources of knowledge, called pramana, such as perception, inference, and testimony.
+Ancient Chinese thought emphasized the connection between cognition and behavior.
+These ideas originated prior to the Qin period (i.e., before 221 BCE) and anticipated later theories of enactive cognition.